 In the study, 10 elderly people were interviewed.
 The male and female participants were 4 and 6 respectively.
 The participants ranged in age from 60 to 75.
 More importantly, these participants have been living in the city and the living environment is relatively stable, which is very helpful to study the real needs of the urban elderly in their home life.
 Table 1 shows the demographic variables of the participants.

-Table 1:Dynamic variables of the participants
+Table 1.
+Dynamic variables of the participants